Ceann: History

-Patrick Halloran and Marc Wisnosky started the band in college.
-They wanted to play some Irish songs at a party on St. Patrick's Day, so they learned a few of the classic Irish pub tunes and wrote a couple of original Pittsburgh-themed Irish songs.
+Patrick Halloran and Marc Wisnosky started the band in college, while undergraduates at The University of Pittsburgh.
+They wanted to play some Irish songs at a party on St. Patrick's Day of 1999, so they learned a few of the classic Irish pub tunes and wrote a couple of original Pittsburgh-themed Irish songs.
 They started off by playing at an open mic event.
 They began to play about fifteen to twenty Irish songs and then would eventually switch to songs by 'N Sync, Hanson, Snoop Dogg, NWA.

-Ceann formed as an Irish rock band in Pittsburgh in 2005 with the release of their first album of all-original material Almost Irish.
-Before that, Ceann was an acoustic trio consisting of Halloran, Wisnosky, and James G. Telfer IV, that played Irish pub music across the northeast.
+Patrick and Marc played in small bars in New York City and Pittsburgh into 2001, when they recorded their album Key-anna Ka-Ka with bass and fiddler player James Telfer in Saul Zonana's basement studio.
+This acoustic trio consisting of Halloran, Wisnosky, and Telfer IV played Irish pub music across the northeast with one two-week tour into North Carolina, Georgia, and Florida in 2004.

+In 2005, the band shortened their name to Ceann.
 Ceann continued to mix fun Irish music with their popular originals.
 While some of Ceann's songs revolve around the culture of being Irish Americans, many of Ceann's most popular songs have distinctively more contemporary themes.
 Their songs appeal far beyond the normal reach of Irish music and have given them access to unprecedented markets for an Irish band.
 As one of the only Irish bands to find success on commercial radio, Ceann's fan base has grown as quickly outside of Irish music circles as quickly as it's grown within them.
 Their cross market appeal allowed them to be featured at Irish festivals and at non-Irish music festivals to equal success.

 On February 1, 2011 lead singer Patrick Halloran was killed in a car accident in Vermont.
 The remaining members of Ceann, along with past members, played together at Halloran's memorial service.
+In July 2020, fiddle player Patrick "Tricky" Manion passed away.

 In the summer of 2013, various Ceann members got together in Pittsburgh, PA, New York, NY, and Virginia Beach, VA to play shows in support of the tribute album The Legend of Handsome Pat, a compilation of songs written by Halloran and recorded by various artists.
 Produced by Halloran's brother, Brian Halloran, the album features contributions by Brian Halloran, Ceann, Paul Tabachneck, The Hang Lows, Icewagon Flu, Scythian, The Havers, Peanut Butter & Julie, The Fighting Jamesons, Cruel Seamus, and Patrick Halloran.